picklenebula/espresso_data/README.md

 # espresso_data
-Log of espresso data aggregation and analysis
+Log of espresso data aggregation and analysis.